Continuation..

 insofar as it pivots on the assumption that the activity of philosophic knowing

-is always tied “to transformation of the subject’s being”.111 If they are
+is always tied “to a transformation of the subject’s being”.111 If they are

 correct, the acrimonious contemporary conflict between ‘Continental